SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 High-energy particles traveling in a strong electromagnetic field loss energy by radiation.
-Depending on the field strength and the particle energy, radiation losses occur in different regimes and can be seen as smooth or brutal with diffusive and stochastic consequences.
+Depending on the field strength and the particle energy, radiation losses occur in different regimes and can be smooth or brutal with diffusive and stochastic consequences.
 This phenomenon is usually referred to as synchrotron-like radiation emission (in reference to the emission process occurring in synchrotron facilities